clayford/BLR_in_R/README.md

-# BLR_in_R
+# Binary Logistic Regression in R

-Binary Logistic Regression in R workshop materials - Fall 2022
+Workshop materials for Fall 2022